Candida Martinelli's Italophile Site

 • custards, puddings, rice pudding, fritters, somosas, taffy and gum drops.

 The recipes reported here are mainly of historical interest, but there will be some hardy hobbyists who will try to follow them.
 For you, here is a tip: some of the Moors of Al-Andalus managed to leave, most going across the straights of Gibraltar to North Africa, to Morocco.
-So, most of the dishes in this cookbook are still made today in Morocco.
+So, most of the dishes in this cookbook are still made today in Morocco, famous for its very traditional cuisine.
 Just search for the corresponding Moroccan recipe, and you’ll find precise measurements of modern ingredients and easy-to-follow instructions.

 A few more words of warning if you are going to attempt to cook any of these recipes: